MarkChase3/judd_lib/README.md

     judd_entity_t *player = judd_add_entity_to_ecs(ecs, 0, "player");
     judd_entity_t *enemie = judd_add_entity_to_ecs(ecs, 0, "enemie");

 The second parameter of ´´´´ judd_add_entity_to_ecs´´´´ specify if the entity created is sleeping.
-The third is the entity name.
+The third is the entity id.

 ### Components
 Let's create an triangle, rectangle, and texture components: